hsc-latte/hs32core/README.md

 - Get VLSI design tools running in Docker and document usage on various operating systems.
 - Replicate this using their design and same tooling: https://content.riscv.org/wp-content/uploads/2017/12/Wed-1142-RISCV-Tim-Edwards.pdf
   - except we'd rather not use efabless if we can help it (the fab is expensive, and we'd rather not be dependent on donated fab runs.)
+- Get prototyping FPGA hardware and needed tools into people's hands
+  - this board looks like the most promising one https://www.olimex.com/Products/FPGA/iCE40/iCE40HX8K-EVB/open-source-hardware

 # CPU